benmclaren/personal-site/ben_personal_site/content/articles/louchebem.md

 These are the constraints that it has:

-**constraint:** any one-letter words like “a” should not be translated
+**Constraint:** Any one-letter words like “a” should not be translated.

-**constraint:** for words beginning with consonants (“chat”, “trou”), you’ll have to take the first
+**Constraint:** For words beginning with consonants (“chat”, “trou”), you’ll have to take the first.

-**consonant:** group (all the letters before the first vowel) and put it at the end, add an l to the start of the word and add a suffix at the end (“chat” should give “latchem”, or “latchoc”)
+**Constraint:** Group (all the letters before the first vowel) and put it at the end, add an l to the start of the word and add a suffix at the end (“chat” should give “latchem”, or “latchoc”).

-**constraint:** words beginning with a vowel are not changed but you should still add an l to the start of the word and a suffix at the end (“atout” should give “latoutoc” or “latoutic”)
+**Constraint:** Words beginning with a vowel are not changed but you should still add an l to the start of the word and a suffix at the end (“atout” should give “latoutoc” or “latoutic”).

-**constraint:** the random suffix should be one of these: ["em", "é", "ji", "oc", "ic", "uche", "ès"]
+**Constraint:** The random suffix should be one of these: ["em", "é", "ji", "oc", "ic", "uche", "ès"].

-**enhancement:** ideally your program should be able to translate any complicated sentence, regardless of punctuation
+**Enhancement:** Ideally your program should be able to translate any complicated sentence, regardless of punctuation.

 For solving this question from scratch what you want to do is first figure out what the “rules” are.
 The clue in the question is that you need to find the first vowel in a word.
 We know we want to split the sentence up into words and then those words up into characters and then within those words you want to find the character that is the first vowel.
 This is the basic idea and what we must follow.